openwisp/openwisp-config/README.rst

 Consistent key generation
 -------------------------

-When using `Automatic registration`_, this feature allows devices to keep the same configuration even if reset or reflashed.
+When using `Automatic registration`_, this feature allows the devices to keep the same configuration even if they are reset or reflashed.

 The ``key`` is generated consistently with an operation like ``md5sum(mac_address + shared_secret)``;
 this allows the controller application to recognize that an existing device is registering itself again.